Abortion in the United States: Safety of abortions

 The risk of death from carrying a child to term in the U.S. is approximately 14 times greater than the risk of death from a legal abortion.
+In 2012, the mortality rate from legal abortion was 0.6 abortion-related deaths per 100,000 abortions.
 The risk of abortion-related mortality increases with gestational age, but remains lower than that of childbirth through at least 21 weeks' gestation.

+For the period 2013 – 2019, the rate of mortality from legal abortion procedures in the US was 0.43 abortion-related deaths per 100,000 reported legal abortions, lower than the rates for previous 5-year periods.
+In 2019, there were four identified deaths related to abortion in the US, out of 625,000 abortions.

 Birth control effects

 Increased access to birth control has been statistically linked to reductions in the abortion rate.
-As an element of family planning, birth control was federally subsidized for low income families in 1965 under President Lyndon B. Johnson's War on Poverty program.
+As an element of family planning, birth control was federally subsidized for low income families in 1965 under President Lyndon B. Johnson's war on poverty program.
 In 1970, Congress passed Title X to provide family planning services for those in need, and President Richard Nixon signed it into law.
 Funding for Title X rose from $6 million in 1971 to $61 million the next year, and slowly increased each year to $317 million in 2010, after which it was reduced by a few percent.

 In 2011, the Guttmacher Institute reported that the number of abortions in the U.S. would be nearly two-thirds higher without access to birth control.
 In 2015, the Federation of American Scientists reported that federally mandated access to birth control had helped reduce teenage pregnancies in the U.S. by 44 percent, and had prevented more than 188,000 unintended pregnancies.